ashwani-cse/service-registry/README.md

 ## Configuration

-The Eureka Server microservice is configured via the `application.yml` file.
+The Eureka Server registry is configured via the `application.yml` file.
 Key configurations include defining the server port as 8088.

 ## Code Structure